cheqd/data-api/README.md

 This collection of custom APIs can be deployed as a [Cloudflare Worker](https://workers.cloudflare.com/) or compatible serverless platforms.

+## 🚨 Alerting Market Arbitrages via Zapier

+To alert a significant market arbitrages for CHEQ listings on different exchanges, we take the output of our `prices` API endpoint and parse it via [Zapier](https://zapier.com/).We then notify the team via Slack and Email.

 ## 🔍 API Endpoints & Features

 ### 🧮 Total Supply